Foreign Tax Credits (FTC) vs Foreign Earned Income Exclusion (FEIE)

 Tax In Other Countries

-FEIE enables people to exclude their foreign earned income from their US tax return, however this does not mean that the income will not be subject to tax in other jurisdictions – most likely where you are considered tax resident and/or the country where the tax was earned.
+FEIE enables people to exclude their foreign earned income from their US tax return, however this does not mean that the income will not be subject to tax in other jurisdictions – most likely where you are considered a tax resident and/or the country where the tax was earned.

 Therefore, you must always seek advice to ensure you are compliant with the tax rules in all jurisdictions where you have a fiscal presence.